-Eating disorders are a serious mental illness affecting just over 10% of the population of the United States.
-Negative habits around food and body image are considered eating disorders when they significantly impair a person's health, emotional stability, and ability to function.
+Eating disorders are serious mental illnesses affecting just over 10% of the population of the United States.
+Negative habits around food and body image are considered eating disorders when they significantly impair their health, emotional stability, and function.
 While eating disorders are most common in young women, they affect people of every age, sex, and gender identity.

 Types Of Eating Disorders

 Any list of eating disorders includes anorexia nervosa and bulimia nervosa.
 But these are not the only types of eating disorders.
-Binge eating disorder, rumination disorder, and avoidant/restrictive food intake disorder are all lesser known but important eating disorders.
+Binge eating disorder, rumination disorder, and avoidant/restrictive food intake disorder are all lesser-known but important eating disorders to be aware of.

-Each eating disorder has its own specific set of effects and symptoms that doctors and mental health professionals take into account when making a diagnosis and deciding on treatment for eating disorders.
-However, some general symptoms can indicate that a person may be struggling with an eating disorder of some kind.
+Each eating disorder has its own specific set of effects and symptoms that doctors and mental health professionals consider when diagnosing and deciding on a treatment plan.
+However, many of these eating disorders share common habits and behaviors.
 Here are six symptoms of eating disorders that you can be on the lookout for in yourself, friends, and family.

-Most of us skip meals occasionally for various reasons.
+People skip meals occasionally for a variety of reasons.
 Breakfast and lunch can sometimes get crowded out by our schedule, and dinnertime can fly by as we work late or meet up with friends.
 Some people feel better when they don't eat at particular times of the day.
-When people make a habit of skipping meals, however, it can be a red flag for an eating disorder.
+However, when people skip meals, it can be a red flag for an eating disorder.
+To maintain energy levels and regulate blood sugar, our bodies need fuel regularly.

-As with skipping meals occasionally, adopting a vegetarian diet is not by itself a cause for concern.
+This can also be seen with certain diets that eliminate food groups, as with skipping meals occasionally, adopting a vegetarian diet is not a cause for concern.
 However, any version of a diet that is overly restrictive can be a symptom of an eating disorder.
 Vegetarian or vegan diets should include a wide variety of foods for proper nutrition and sufficient calories.
-If this is not the case, these diets can be part of an eating disorder.
+If this is not the case, these diets can be signs of an eating disorder.

 Eating Very Little Food